James Nolan (criminal): Disappearance

 He was last seen at the Wellmount Clinic in Finglas, on November 30, 2010, where he collected methadone.
-His parents were deceased and his family hadn't heard from him.
+His parents were deceased and his family had not heard from him.

 Arm discovered

 On 8 February 2011 a severed arm was found at Dollymount Strand.
 A DNA sample was sent to Interpol and was subsequently identified by British police.
-He had been arrested in Holyhead, Wales in 2004 for using a forged driving licence and photograph.
-Fingerprints and DNA were taken at the time and stored in the UK’s database.
+He had been arrested in Holyhead, Wales, in 2004 for using a forged driving licence and photograph.
+Fingerprints and DNA were taken at the time and stored in the UK's database.
 State Pathologist Marie Cassidy said that the arm had been "cleanly" severed after death and tattoos had been cut from the skin to prevent identification.

 Confession

 In November 2016, his brother Thomas, who was living in a flat in Carrickmacross, County Monaghan, killed himself.
-He left a suicide note addressed to members of his family in which he confessed to have strangled James in Glasnevin Cemetery then dismembered his remains, leaving some in Tolka Park, Finglas, and some near Lough na Glack in County Monaghan.
+He left a suicide note addressed to members of his family in which he confessed to have strangled James in Glasnevin Cemetery, then dismembered his remains, leaving some in Tolka Park, Finglas, and some near Lough na Glack in County Monaghan.
 Gardaí considered the confession genuine.

-Gardaí started searching Tolka Valley Park at the start of April 2017 and found a mostly intact human torso buried 30 cm below the surface.

-In June 2017 human remains were found near Lough na Glack, County Monaghan, by Gardaí investigating his death.
+The Gardaí started searching Tolka Valley Park at the start of April 2017 and found a mostly intact human torso buried 30 cm below the surface.
+In June 2017 human remains were found near Lough na Glack, County Monaghan, by the Gardaí investigating his death.